barseghyanartur/fake.py/README.rst

 ``fake.py`` is a standalone and portable library that allows you to generate various types of random data for testing and other purposes.
-The package provides a simplified, dependency-free alternative for generating random words, sentences, paragraphs, file names, URLs, PDFs, images, person names and more.
+The package provides a simplified, dependency-free alternative for generating random words, sentences, paragraphs, file names, URLs, PDFs, DOCX files, images, person names and more.

 Requirements
 ============